You gotta know there are angels lining up by your side…

 Below is the photo of Einstein in case you’ve forgotten what his face looks like.
 The kids behind him are part of a lesson video we shot much later.
 Honestly, I don’t even remember when.
 I just thought this combo was cute.
 Modern kids / old guy kind of thing.
 Yes, always mixing things up.

 When we create the song video, we throw in dancers in front of the Eiffel.
-I was just in Paris, might as well use cool footage we have around.
-Yes, we really are this random when creating videos.
-Might as well use all we’ve got.
+I’ve just been to Paris.
+Might as well use the sweet footage we have around.

 Another Song comes to life…